ashpat15/GitUdemy/docs.md

-This is a new line in the main branch
+This is a new line in the main branch.
+Testing merging branch with conflicts.

 This documentation describes how to use the Karel automatic toothbrush. who cannot use this.